functionland/progress/updates/1-fx.dapp.dev.md

-# FX.DApp.Dev Team Update no. 1
+# FX.DApp.Dev Team Update No. 1

 Date: Mar.
 15, 2022

-# Summary
+## Summary

-In the past few weeks, the fx.dev team has been working towards supporting the upcoming Kickstarter launch.
+In the past few weeks, the fx.dapp.dev team has been working towards supporting the upcoming Kickstarter launch.

 There are two current work areas - Photos and FULA.

-# Work Areas

-## Photos
+## Fotos

 A mobile app BOX customers can use to back up and retrieve their personal photos.